Ismaestro/angular-example-app/README.md

 ## Quick start

-<span style="color:red">**WARNING**</span>
+**WARNING**

-> Verify that you are running node 12.4.0 and npm 6.x.x by running node -v and npm -v in a terminal/console window.
+> Verify that you are running node 10.16.0 by running node -v in a terminal/console window.
 Older versions produce errors, but newer versions are fine.

  ```bash
  npm i